 Here’s a list of notable ethanol manufacturing companies in India:

-Here’s a list of the top ethanol stocks in India 2025, ranked by their market capitalisation.
+Here’s a list of the top ethanol stocks in India 2026, ranked by their market capitalisation.
 These companies are not just leading producers but are also playing a major role in India’s energy transition, making them strong candidates for long-term investment in the clean energy space.
+These companies are the structural drivers of India’s energy transition, leveraging the Ethanol Blended Petrol (EBP) 20% mandate to achieve long-term growth.

 Ethanol is a renewable fuel made from plant materials such as sugarcane, maize, and grains.
 It’s a clear, colourless alcohol that is commonly used as a blending agent with petrol to reduce vehicle emissions and promote cleaner fuel use.